Punisher: In politics and popular culture

-Australia

-Military personnel

-Australian Special Forces units operating in Iraq and Afghanistan are known to wear Punisher iconography.
-2nd Commando Regiment and SASR members have been photographed on patrol wearing 'death symbols' including the Punisher logo, Spartan helmets and skulls.
-This led to a ban by Chief of the Defence Force Angus Campbell beginning in 2017 and included flags, patches and stencilled logos.
-Significant pushback from the Veteran Community regarding the ban was received but as of 2022 Australian Defence Force standing orders continue to enforce the ban.

-United States

-Military personnel
+The Punisher symbol has become widely reproduced by various military and law-enforcement institutions around the world, with some controversy as a result.
+This initially became prevalent during the Iraq War and War in Afghanistan (2001-2021) before appearing in domestic contexts.

+The symbol is common in the US armed forces.
 The Punisher's skull first became noticeably visible as a symbol during the Iraq War by US military personnel.
 Service members would use the skull as an unofficial service patch or paint it on equipment.
 This was most notably done by Navy SEALs of SEAL Team 3 during the Second Battle of Fallujah in 2004.
 Chris Kyle popularized the usage in his autobiography, later filmed as American Sniper: "We spray-painted it on our Hummers and body armor, and our helmets and all our guns.
 We spray-painted it on every building or wall we could, We wanted people to know, We're here and we want to fuck with you."

-Militia groups

-In addition to being used by the United States military and police, the Punisher's skull emblem is used by far right anti-government militias, such as the 3 Percenters (a group dating back to 2008), and the symbol was seen at the 2017 Unite the Right rally.

-Law enforcement
+Australian Special Forces units operating in Iraq and Afghanistan were also known to wear Punisher iconography.
+2nd Commando Regiment and SASR members were photographed on patrol wearing the Punisher skull.
+This led to a ban by Chief of the Defence Force Angus Campbell beginning in 2017.

+From the early 2000s, the Punisher logo also rapidly gained popularity among Iraqi soldiers.
+By 2015, his logo had become widely used by the Iraqi Armed Forces and Iraqi paramilitary groups.
+According to researcher Aymenn Jawad Al-Tamimi, many Iraqis thought that the logo was "cool" despite widespread anti-Americanism.

 Since 2015, the skull emblem became popular within police officers' Blue Lives Matter movement, with many companies producing decals, stickers, and T-shirts featuring the Punisher emblem colored with the thin blue line, or atop an American flag.
 In 2017, the Catlettsburg Police department in Kentucky faced a public backlash after installing large decals with the Punisher's skull and "Blue Lives Matter" on the hoods of police cars, and removed the decals in response to public pressure.
 Citizens and police interpreted its meaning differently; the police chief said, "We're getting so many calls, and they're saying that the Punisher logo (means) we're out to kill people, and that's not the meaning behind that.
 That didn't cross my mind."

-Firefighters

-A variation of the Punisher's skull has been used by EMS/Firefighters.
-The skull is similar to the police version but the blue line is replaced with a red line.
+A variation of the Punisher's skull has also been used by EMS/Firefighters.
+The skull is similar to the police version, but the blue line is replaced with a red line.